metaperl/pure-python-web-development/_sources/class-non-python.md

 ## HTMX
 Many people who wish to remain in Django/Flask land [opt for HTMX](https://news.ycombinator.com/item?id=33926029) to give them the power of Javascript.

-Through HTMX, a web framework has access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, through [attributes](https://htmx.org/reference/#attributes).
+Through [HTMX](https://htmx.org), a web framework has access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, through [attributes](https://htmx.org/reference/#attributes).

 Relevant articles:
 * ["A 'No JS' Solution for Dynamic Search in Django"](https://fly.io/blog/a-no-js-solution-for-dynamic-search-in-django/)

+## Hyperscript (from the same people as HTMX)

+Both HTMX and [Hyperscript](https://hyperscript.org) were created by [Big sky software](https://bigsky.software) and their combination is [apparently becoming popular with Djangoists](https://www.reddit.com/r/Python/comments/13ccenx/comment/jjfmijq/?utm_source=share&utm_medium=web2x&context=3).